Hands-on Gear Review

 Compare hardshell jacket ratings side-by-side >

-Cons: Heaviest climbing/hiking shell tested; feels heavy and restricting; construction quality is lower than Patagonia, Arcteryx, Mountain Hardwear (seams are sewn not welded); unnecessary snaps and velcro tabs along main zipper.
+Cons: Heaviest and most restrictive climbing/hiking shell tested, construction quality is lower, unnecessary snaps and tabs along main zipper

 Best Uses: Best budget bomber mountaineering shell

 The Rab Latok is a tank-like hardshell for the most brutal of expeditions.
-This jacket has some outstanding attributes, like the best expedition style pocket design of all 21 shells tested.
+This jacket has some outstanding attributes, like the best expedition style pocket design of all the shells tested.
 It also has some room for improvement- at 24 oz it's the heaviest climbing shell tested.
 The Latok is our top choice for a "budget" bomber mountaineering shell.
 That said, we still recommend the Arc'teryx Alpha SV - our Top Pick for Mountain Expeditions - for the nastiest of conditions.